djannot/ecs-p3/spark/spark.md

 If you don't have access to an ECS system, you can create an account on [ECS Test Drive](http://portal.ecstestdrive.com).

-Then, you need create an Amazon S3 bucket called *spark1* using a tool like [S3 Browser](http://www.s3browser.com).

-Finally, you need to upload the file called `tweets.json` in the bucket.
+Create an Amazon S3 bucket called *spark1* using a tool like [S3 Browser](http://www.s3browser.com).
+You need to upload the file called `tweets.json` in the bucket.
 This file is available in the Github repo.

 ### Apache Spark